-The compliance monitor audits all facilities that may detain juveniles pursuant to public authority (typically police departments and juvenile detention centers) to ensure they are complying with the requirements for detaining juveniles.
-This includes separating juveniles from adult inmates, not detaining status offenders in secure custody, and processing delinquent offenders within 6 hours in adult facilities (jails and police lockups).
+The Compliance Monitor coordinates compliance with all facilities that may detain juveniles pursuant to public authority (typically police departments and juvenile detention centers).
+The Compliance Monitor ensures each law enforcement agency is complying with the core requirements for detaining juveniles based on Arizona’s Compliance Monitoring Policy and Procedures Manual.
+This includes sight or sound separation of juveniles from adult inmates, not detaining status offenders in secure custody, and processing delinquent offenders within 6 hours in adult facilities (jails and lockups for adults).
 The state's compliance with the core requirements determines eligibility for the Title II Formula Grant award.
-The annual budget for Title II is approximately $1.1 million

-If you have questions about this program or would like to be connected to grantees who are currently providing prevention and educational programming in your community, please email your name, contact information, location, and requested programming/training to [email protected].
+If you have questions about this program or would like to be connected to grantees who are currently providing prevention and educational programming in your community, please email your name, contact information, location, and requested programming/training to Lucy Noriega, Juvenile Justice Specialist.

 Click here to view Title II Formula Grant Frequently Asked Questions.

 - Big Brothers Big Sisters of Central Arizona